graphaware/neo4j-framework/tx-api/README.md

 ### Usage

-**Example:** An example is provided in `examples/friendship-strength-counter`.
+**Example:** An example is provided in [examples/friendship-strength-counter](../examples/friendship-strength-counter).

-To use the API, simply instantiate one of the `ImprovedTransactionData` implementations. `LazyTransactionData` is recommended as it is the easiest one to use.
+To use the API, simply instantiate one of the [`ImprovedTransactionData`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/tx/event/improved/api/ImprovedTransactionData.html) implementations.
+[`LazyTransactionData`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/tx/event/improved/api/LazyTransactionData.html) is recommended as it is the easiest one to use.

 ```java
  GraphDatabaseService database = new TestGraphDatabaseFactory().newImpermanentDatabase();